ActivitySim/activitysim/docs/models.rst

 household level expansion factor, which is the household sample rate by default, which is calculated when households are read in at the beginning of a model run.
 The main interface to write trip matrices is the :py:func:`~activitysim.abm.models.trip_matrices.write_trip_matrices` function.
-This function is registered as an orca step in the example Pipeline.
+This function is registered as an Inject step in the example Pipeline.

 If the `Parking Location Choice`_ model is defined in the pipeline, the parking location zone will be used in lieu of the destination zone.